mclevy/drought/drought.md

 Interpretation of results actually changes depending on the test used, and are limited by way of the 21st century group being much smaller in sample size.

-My interpretation of the binomial test is slightly different than what appeared in the Excel sheet, but they should be the same test, and looks like results are as well...